agilecreativity/hn-scrapper/README.md

-# clj-scrapper
+# hn-scrapper

-A Clojure library extracted useful data from the website for useful information.
+Get all of the latest links from [Hacker News](https://news.ycombinator.com/) into a single page.

 ## Usage

-TODO: add more detail when you have one!
+Add the example CLI here

 ## Features idea

-- Make this a CLI using [lein-bin]()
 - Export/print first level content of hackernews to PDFs or Epubs
 - Group the results in some ways (topics, keywords, link to YouTube?)
 - Persist the result to html pages and store the link just once!